 Our common shares trade in Canada on the TSX Venture Exchange under the trading symbol "DMA" and over-the-counter in the United States on the OTCQB marketplace under the trading symbol "DMCAD."
-We have applied to list our common shares on The Nasdaq Capital Market under the trading symbol "DMAC."
+We have received approval for listing our common shares on The Nasdaq Capital Market under the trading symbol "DMAC."
 Trading in our common shares on these markets takes place in different currencies (U.S. dollars for OTCQB marketplace and The Nasdaq Capital Market and Canadian dollars on the TSX Venture Exchange) and at different times (due to different time zones, trading days and public holidays in the U.S. and Canada).
 The trading prices of our common shares on these two markets may differ due to these and other factors.
-Any decrease in the trading price of our common shares on one of these markets could cause a decrease in the trading price of our common shares on the other market.
+Any decrease in the trading price of our common shares on the other market.
 Differences in trading prices on the two markets could negatively impact our trading price.